Archunandev/launching-app/README.md

 # launching-app
 Launching application
-I am create the launching application website sample templa6
+I am create the launching application website sample template and it's responsive only for window screen soon to update moblie view